ankurhanda/sunrgbd-meta-data/README.md

 ## How do I compute the DHA features?

 - Download the SUN RGB-D dataset and make sure your paths are set properly.
+The SUN RGB-D dataset can be obtained from the link, [SUN RGB-D](http://rgbd.cs.princeton.edu/data/SUNRGBD.zip).
+The SUN RGB-D toolbox needed to parse the files is available here at [toolbox](http://rgbd.cs.princeton.edu/data/SUNRGBDtoolbox.zip).
+- Make sure you have octave installed on your machine.
+If not, please install via apt-get on your ubuntu machine ``sudo apt-get install octave`` or ``pacman -Sy octave`` on your arch linux machine.
-- Run the computeDHA_SUNRGBD.m file in Octave (octave --no-gui) and it should return you the DHA features saved .bin file (if you wish to save in another format you could easily modify the code).
+- Run the computeDHA_SUNRGBD.m file in Octave (type octave --no-gui in your terminal) and it should return you the DHA features saved .bin file (if you wish to save in another format you could easily modify the code).

 ##More meta data